kacollins/kacollins/README.md

 Here's what I've been up to lately:
 * 3+ years working with clients as a .NET software engineer and SQL database consultant
 * 7+ years as a .NET developer at a consulting company in OKC
 * Thousands of hours teaching, organizing, and mentoring in the Oklahoma tech community
+* [Learning](https://app.pluralsight.com/profile/kimberly-collins) about lots of different technologies

 What I'm like:
 * MBTI - [ISTJ](https://www.16personalities.com/istj-personality)